4W4I5/Semester-8-Notes/PPIT/Sessional 1 Prep/Sessional 1 Prep Notes.md

 		- **Code of Ethics**: A set of guidelines to ensure ethical practice.
 		- **Professional Societies**: Organized bodies that support the profession and maintain standards.
 ## **Professional Organizations in Computing**

-- **Functions**:
-	- **Code of Conduct**: Professional bodies regulate behavior and enforce ethical standards.
+1. **Code of Conduct**:
+    - Professional bodies establish codes of conduct to regulate their members’ behaviors.
+This ensures ethical practices within the profession and sets disciplinary procedures for those who violate the standards.
+2. **Knowledge Dissemination**:
-	- **Knowledge Dissemination**: Sharing information through publications, conferences, and online platforms.
+    - These organizations share new developments and best practices through publications, conferences, and online resources.
+They serve as hubs for scientific exchange, fostering innovation and growth in the field.
+3. **Membership Criteria**:
-	- **Membership Criteria**: Setting standards for entering the profession.
+    - Professional bodies set standards for entering and progressing within the profession.
+This may involve qualifications, experience, or continuous education requirements.
-	- **Advising Government Bodies**: Providing expertise and input on policies and regulations.
+4. **Advising Government and Regulatory Bodies**:
-- **Examples**:
+    - Professional bodies often advise government and regulatory bodies on policies and regulations relevant to the field, ensuring that the interests of the profession and the public are well-represented.
+5. **Global Mobility & Title Reservation**:
+    - Many organizations facilitate the movement of professionals across countries by recognizing qualifications and ensuring that titles and functions are protected by the government, maintaining the integrity of the profession.
+- ### **Examples of Leading Professional Organizations in Computing**:
+	1. **ACM (Association for Computing Machinery)**:
-	- **ACM** (Association for Computing Machinery): Focuses on advancing computing as a science and a profession.
+	    - The world’s largest educational and scientific computing society, focusing on advancing computing as both a science and a profession.
+ACM offers a wide range of resources such as publications, conferences, and technical committees to support its members.
-	- **IEEE-CS** (IEEE Computer Society): Supports computer science and technology professionals.
+	2. **IEEE-CS (IEEE Computer Society)**:
+	    - The world’s leading membership organization dedicated to computer science and technology.
+It supports its members through a variety of services including technical conferences, local chapters, and the development of computing standards.
-	- **AAAI** (Association for the Advancement of Artificial Intelligence): Dedicated to advancing AI research.
+	3. **AAAI (Association for the Advancement of Artificial Intelligence)**:
+	    - A nonprofit scientific society devoted to advancing the understanding of the mechanisms underlying thought and intelligent behavior, particularly in machines.
+AAAI helps foster advancements in AI research and application.
+	4. **AWC (Association for Women in Computing)**:
-	- **AWC** (Association for Women in Computing): Promotes the advancement of women in computing.
+	    - One of the first professional organizations for women in computing, AWC is dedicated to promoting the advancement of women in the computing professions.
+It provides networking opportunities and professional support for women in the field.
+	5. **Computing Research Association**:
-	- **Computing Research Association**: Focuses on enhancing research and education in computing.
+	    - This organization aims to enhance innovation by fostering collaboration between industry, government, and academia to strengthen research and education in computing.
+	6. **IEEE (Institute of Electrical and Electronics Engineers)**:
+	    - The world’s largest professional association for the advancement of technology.
+IEEE brings together professionals across various fields, including computing, to drive technological innovation.
+	7. **IET (Institution of Engineering and Technology)**:
+	    - A global organization that inspires, informs, and influences the engineering community.
+The IET supports technology innovation to meet society's needs and provides a platform for professionals in engineering and technology.
+- ### **The Importance of Professional Bodies**:
+	- **Regulation and Oversight**: These organizations ensure that the profession is practiced ethically and competently, maintaining public trust.
+	- **Professional Development**: They provide opportunities for continuous learning, networking, and career advancement.
+	- **Public Advocacy**: Professional organizations play a role in advocating for the profession’s interests in governmental and regulatory circles, ensuring that policies are conducive to innovation and responsible practice.

 ## **Evolution of Professions**
 - **Revolutions & New Professions**:
 	- **Agrarian Revolution**: The birth of civilization and the emergence of specialized occupations.